firefly-iii/docs/docs/docs/references/data-importer/roles.md

 - Transaction payment date
 - Transaction invoice date

 These are meta-dates related to the transaction you can set.
 Import these dates so data isn't lost.
 Most people use the date that is closest to the actual transaction date as the main date (see earlier in the text about the "date" field).
 The other dates can be stored pretty much as you wish.
 When reconciling transactions it might be useful to select the processing date of the bank as the date.

+If you are importing, always make sure you have at least one "Transaction date" field configured, or your transactions will not be imported with the correct date.

 ## External ID / Internal reference

 Some banks give transactions their own ID's.
-Use this field to track them.
+Often, you can find these values in the first column of your CSV file.
+If you are reasonably sure this number is unique, store it in either the external ID or internal reference field (this is up to you).
+Firefly III can use these values to check for duplicates.

 ## Tags

 The Firefly III can import space and comma separated tags.
+This can be useful when your bank submits automated tags with your transactions.
+The tags will be split and stored in Firefly III.

 ## Note(s)